 6.)
 Learn from the best

-– The student assisting professor with research, artist serving time with an accomplished artist
+- Like a disciple sitting at the feet of the master, or learning a trade from a craftsman.
+For example: the student assisting professor with research, or an artist serving time with an accomplished artist

 - Find a way to spend time with them.
 Unless you can do what they do, you will never rise to the top.